mtholder/taxalotl/README.md

 ### status command
-`taxalotl-cli.py status` reports on the status of each "resource".
+`taxalotlcli status` reports on the status of each "resource".

 `taxolotl-cli.py status ncbi` reports just on the status of the
     ncbi resource.